darkfat123/Walltrade/README.md

 # Walltrade (Trading TH & US With Technical Indicator)

-### An application that uses user conditions as technical indicators for automated trading of TH and US stocks.
+### An application that uses technical indicators to set up waiting-free automatic trading of US and TH equities

 ### Using Firebase Authentication for one-time log-in until sign-out 🦊